jorritfolmer/TA-aws-assets-identities/README.md

    * Specify a role within the AWS master account to assume, and is allowed to perform ListAccounts (e.g. arn:aws:iam::123456789:role/tf-list-accounts-role
    * Specify the last constant part of the arn in every account that is allowed to perform DescibeInstances (e.g. tf-ec2-describe-role)

-This requires some setup up front by your friendly AWS administrator.
+This requires some upfront setup by your friendly AWS administrator.
 Every account, and every new account should contain a role that this input is allowed to assume, and is allowed to perform DescribeInstances.
-Since you're in AWS, this should probably be automated ad fundum anyway.
+Since you're in AWS, this should probably be automated anyway.